fletchjp/MERG-Arduino-Software/TestTasks/Readme.md

 This is from the TaskManagerIO example routines and runs on a Pico.

+## simpleTasks2core

+This is modified from the TaskManagerIO example routines and runs on a Pico using both cores.

 ## timedBlink

 This is a simple example of IOAbstraction and runs on a Pico.